RobinBoers/school.geheimesite.nl/6VWO/TW1/Engels.md

 - **Romanticism:** ...

+- **Irony:** the cottagers name the "invisible hand" that helps them a "*good spirit*", while in reality, the creature resembles more of the devil.
+Also, De Lacy says it would be a "true pleasure to be in any way serviceable to a *human creature*".

+### Symbols

+- **De Lacy:** the old man represents prejudice, because he cannot see, and thus not judge the creature by, its appearance.
+Exemplified by the line "there is something in your words that persuades me that you are sincere".

+- **Light:** represents birth/creation, discovery and purity.
+In other places it represents danger, as the creature cannot be seen at day (because humans are mean and pitchforks are sharp).

+- **Knowledge:** as creature learns about the world, his "sorrow only increased with the knowledge".
+It further isolates him and solidifies his position as an outcast.
+"Of what a strange nature is knowledge!
+It clings to the mind, when it has once seized on it, like a lichen on the rock."
+Paradise is being blissfully ignorant; the cursed apple of knowledge casts you out.

+- **Fire:** represents the duality of creation and destruction.
+Fire provides light, but it also burns.
+It can be seen as a metaphor for the creature, who can be both empathic, "benevolent and good", as well as vengeful and violent.
+Furthermore, fire can also represent the double-edged nature of knowledge.

+- **Ice:** the artic (where the entire story is set) represents isolation, desolation, and (emotional) coldness.

+- **The creature:** represents careless science; doing before thinking about the consequences.
+Once created, the creature terrifies Frankenstein, and (while not inherently evil) it turns violent due to his lack of responsibility, neglect and abandonment by its creator.
+The creature can also represent marginalised and dehumanized groups in society, and how they are treated.

+- **Nature:** vividly described (an example of Romantic elements) in the story, and mirrors the emotions of the characters.

 - **Seasons:** the first change represents the arrival of Safie, and for the creature, the mastering of language.
 Autumn represents the failed attempt to befriend the cottagers.
 Spring, then, represents new beginnings, and hope for the future (which is quickly crushed tho).

-- **Irony:** the cottagers name the "invisible hand" that helps them a "*good spirit*", while in reality, the creature resembles more of the devil.
-Also, De Lacy says it would be a "true pleasure to be in any way serviceable to a *human creature*".